treasure-data/pandas-td/README.md

-**NOTICE: pandas-td will be no longer maintained after June, 2019.
+**NOTICE: pandas-td will be no longer maintained after June 2019.
 Use [pytd](https://github.com/treasure-data/pytd) instead.**

-The alternative tool offers pandas-td-compatible functions that provide the same functionalities in a more efficient way.
+See a [guide to replacing pandas-td with pytd](https://github.com/treasure-data/pytd#how-to-replace-pandas-td) for more information.

 # Pandas-TD [deprecated]